 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Master’s degree in Interpretation/Translation or in a work-related field from an accredited college or university
+Education: Bachelor's degree from an accredited college or university

 Knowledge, Skills, and Abilities

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.